 - How do they communicate and respond to your queries?.

-- Does the CRO allow regular audits and inspect determined milestones.?
+- Does the CRO allow regular audits and inspection determined milestones.?

 - How will they organize data and share it with you.?